2024 - Best LPN Programs in South Carolina

 South Carolina LPN Licensing Requirements

+South Carolina requires the intensive study via state-approve nursing course and examination.
+The applicant must pass the NCLEX-PN to be considered for licensure.
 To apply for licensure, the applicant must submit an application, criminal background check, and fingerprinting card to the board, as well as the following:

 - Recent headshot (passport-style) photo that is signed and dated.

 - Copy of birth certificate of valid passport.

 - Copy of social security card (or equivalent).

 - Official transcript with completion date of all coursework.